 1.Insert bit into chuck.

 2.Lower the chuck (C) Fig. 25, to the depth you wish the holes to be drilled.
 Then lock the quill in position by tightening quill locking lever (E).
-NOTE: Quill locking lever (E) isspring-loadedand can be repositioned by pulling out on the handle and repositioning the hub of the handle on the bolt located underneath the hub.
+NOTE: Quill locking lever (E) is

 (G).
 Then hold the pinion shaft handle and loosen quill locking lever (E), the chuck and quill will return to the up position by gradually allowing the pinon shaft handles to rotate to the return position.